Here is a video my dad took from the San Diego Pinball Club event we hosted at the end of last season.

 My wife and I are now the proud owner of one of the grail games of pinball collectors: Medieval Madness.
 We bought it from a game room store on September 3rd, and it ended up having some issues when we got it home.
 I have been gaining a lot of confidence repairing this machine as all of the issues have been pinpointed withing a couple of hours.
 So, I am enjoying my time repairing this machine.
 On the plus side, the machines warranty includes all the parts I need for 90 days.

-- Lane Change: At one point I saw the “R” and “E” alternate back and forth after the left flipper button is released.
+Left Flipper Malfunctions: Flipper stays up for about a second after release.
+In Switch Edge test mode there is a hum/buzz that occurs as the lights on the switch matrix display are finally turning off.
+(This sound emanates from playfield, not the speakers.)
+Lane Change: At one point I saw the “R” and “E” alternate back and forth after the left flipper button is released.
 (I assume all four of the letters to spell “FIRE” do this, but I haven’t watched closely enough to verify.)

 End of Ball / Multiball.

 - Flash Lamp Shorts.